-WS202 Medical Terminology (Applied General Education Course) (1.5 didactic units)
+WS202 Medical Terminology (Applied General Education Course) (1.5 didactic units) (30 academic hours)

 Medical terminology describes the anatomy, physiology and pathology of the body in precise terms.
 This class increases the student's ability to access a broad range of medical literature and to communicate with healthcare professionals.